ove/ove-docs/docs/INSTALLATION.md

 docker-compose -f docker-compose.setup.ove.yml up -d
 ```

+Please note that the OVE UI components are re-built when the respective docker container is started for the first time, which may result in them take a bit longer than expected to start. [nginx](https://www.nginx.com/) will display a `502 Bad Gateway` status while the OVE UI components are built and started up for the first time.
+If you see this status message, please give the system 5 - 30 minutes to complete the installation.
+A working internet connection is also a must for this initial installation process.

 If you wish to install OVE without it automatically starting, use the command:

 ```sh